OxideWaveLength/Minecraft-Hack-BaseClient/Readme.md

 ### Most Important TODOs

 - Create a wiki for every part of the client
-- Finish all of the event handlers
+- Finish all of the event handlers (almost there!)
 - Finish the TabGui, so that the module settings can be changed from there (they can be seen already, but not changed)

 ------------